2013–14 Saint Peter's Peacocks men's basketball team

 The 2013–14 Saint Peter's Peacocks men's basketball team represented Saint Peter's University during the 2013–14 NCAA Division I men's basketball season.
-The Peacocks, led by eighth year head coach John Dunne, played their home games at the Yanitelli Center and were members of the Metro Atlantic Athletic Conference.
-They finished the season 14–17, 9–11 in MAAC play to finish in a three-way tie for sixth place.
-They advanced to the quarterfinals of the MAAC tournament to Manhattan.
+The Peacocks, led by eighth-year head coach John Dunne, played their home games at the Yanitelli Center in Jersey City, New Jersey and were members of the Metro Atlantic Athletic Conference (MAAC).
+They finished the season 14–17, 9–11 in MAAC play, to finish in a three-way tie for sixth place.
+They advanced to the quarterfinals of the MAAC tournament before falling to Manhattan.